AmadeusW/dadswebsite/www.del-art.ca/content/design/Web_design.md

 +++
 showonlyimage = true
 draft = false
-image = "img/design/ts/ts-entry.jpg"
+image = "img/design/Websites_th.jpg"
 date = "2016-11-05T18:25:22+05:30"
+title = "Website Design"
-title = "Promotional materials" weight = 5
+weight = 0
-description = "Low-budget projects implemented for the needs of current events.
-Usually prepared on the basis of provided amateur-quality photographs and low-resolution references of sponsors' corporate materials." cover = "img/portfolio/astellas/rollup_4_face.jpg"
+description = "Websites designed, maintained, administered, updated"
 +++

 Projects executed for Cabbagetown Regent Park Community Museum were the opportunity to exercise publishing works in many media.
 One of the projects was renewing and updating the museum's website.